grossrc/DigiKey_Organizer/README.md

 # 2. Apply any pending schema migrations (new columns / indexes)
 #    Each *.sql file in deploy/migrations is meant to be run exactly once.
-#    They are written with IF NOT EXISTS guards so re-running is harmless.
+#    However, they are written such that re-running should be harmless.
 for f in deploy/migrations/*.sql; do echo "Applying migration: $f"; \
   psql "$DB_URL" -v ON_ERROR_STOP=1 -f "$f"; \